hashicorp/vault-client-go/docs/CertConfigRequest.md

 `func (o *CertConfigRequest) HasDisableBinding() bool`

 HasDisableBinding returns a boolean if a field has been set.

+### GetEnableIdentityAliasMetadata

+`func (o *CertConfigRequest) GetEnableIdentityAliasMetadata() bool`

+GetEnableIdentityAliasMetadata returns the EnableIdentityAliasMetadata field if non-nil, zero value otherwise.

+### GetEnableIdentityAliasMetadataOk

+`func (o *CertConfigRequest) GetEnableIdentityAliasMetadataOk() (*bool, bool)`

+GetEnableIdentityAliasMetadataOk returns a tuple with the EnableIdentityAliasMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnableIdentityAliasMetadata

+`func (o *CertConfigRequest) SetEnableIdentityAliasMetadata(v bool)`

+SetEnableIdentityAliasMetadata sets EnableIdentityAliasMetadata field to given value.

+### HasEnableIdentityAliasMetadata

+`func (o *CertConfigRequest) HasEnableIdentityAliasMetadata() bool`

+HasEnableIdentityAliasMetadata returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)